jowensboone/jowensboone.github.io/_pages/about.md

 I'm a PhD student in Social-Cultural Psychology at the University of Texas at El Paso (UTEP), where I'm a member of the Race, Ethnicity, Neuroscience, and Health Lab (PI: Dr. Hannah Volpert-Esmond).
 My research sits at the intersection of race, policing, and psychophysiology — I'm interested in how physiological and cognitive processes shape public judgments about police use of force and legitimacy.

 **Research Interests**
+- Race and policing
 - Vicarious and direct discrimination
+- Use of psychophysiological measures (EEG/ERP, EMG)
-- Collective action
+- Collective action and linked fate
-- Race, policing, and psychophysiology
 - Race perception and categorization

 **Education**